Lingjie-wang/sdu_cs_se_project/README.md

 |   ├─lab1
 ```

-## main branch
+## test branch

-Creating a new branch is quick & simple.
+Creating a new branch is quick AND simple.